-15-31 July 2018
+15-31 July 2019

-In addition to this, an extra submissions window, for women writers only, is open from 26 March until 11 April 2018.
+One, for women writers only, is open from 26 March until 11 April 2019.

 Submissions should be emailed to email@example.com with a brief covering email.
 Before submitting, please read the guidelines below.

 Other key information

-- We publish adult literary fiction and narrative non-fiction.
+We publish adult literary fiction and narrative non-fiction.
 We do not currently consider other genres (e.g., poetry, lifestyle, commercial fiction).

-- Before submitting, please familiarise yourself with our list.
+Before submitting, please familiarise yourself with our list.
 In your covering letter, tell us which of our authors you have read and why you feel your work is suited to Galley Beggar Press.
 You can read some first chapters here, or better still, buy a book here.

-- We welcome submissions from agented and non-agented writers – and actively encourage submissions from women, BAME, disabled, working class and LGBT writers.
+We welcome submissions from agented and non-agented writers – and actively encourage submissions from women, BAME, disabled, working class and LGBT writers.

-- We do not accept or return posted manuscripts.
+We do not accept or return posted manuscripts.

 * This is because we are a very small team: resources are at a premium, especially time.
 We value all submissions and we know how much effort it takes to write a book, and pluck up courage to send it in.
 But we can’t enter into correspondence about titles, offer feedback, or answer email inquiries.
 (We get 200+ emails a day, and as much as we’d like to give everyone time, we simply can’t.
 If we did, there would be nothing left for our writers, or publishing the kind of wonderful book that alerted you to us in the first place.)